Best Ping Monitoring Tools

 The Ping Sweep lists all IP addresses in the scan or just those that responded.
 In each record, the results screen shows the response time to the node and its hostname, which gets referenced out of the DNS server.
 This simple report tells you where there might be problems.
 For example, a blank hostname shows that the address is missing from your DNS server.

-The results can be exported out to CSV, TXT, or XLS file so that you can import them into other utilities for analysis and comparison with data from other sources.
+The results can be exported out to a CSV, TXT, or XLS file so that you can import them into other utilities for analysis and comparison with data from other sources.

 Who is it recommended for?